jiajunfu07/jiajunfu07.github.io/docs/source/ROS2/Topics-Sending-and-Receiving-Messages-between-Nodes.md

     return 0;
 }
 ```
 In C++, we find the same components as Python: topic interface, topic name, queue size, and callback function.
 The order of the arguments is a bit different.
-For `_1` to work, don't forget to include `using namespace std::placeholders;` at the beginning of the file. \
+For `_1` to work, don't forget to include `using namespace std::placeholders;` at the beginning of the file.

-The subscriber object is decalred as a private attribute of the class, using the `rclcpp::Subscription` class with a shared pointer. \
+The subscriber object is declared as a private attribute of the class, using the `rclcpp::Subscription` class with a shared pointer.

 We then have the callback method, which receives a shared pointer to the message.
 We access the `data` field using the arrow operator (`->`).

 Add a new executable in the `CMakeLists.txt` file inside the `my_cpp_pkg` package: